ch2ohch2oh/cs144-labs/writeups/lab1.md

 Lab 1 Writeup
 =============

-My name: [your name here]

-My SUNet ID: [your sunetid here]

-This lab took me about [n] hours to do.
+This lab took me a whole afternoon to pass all the tests.

-Program Structure and Design of the StreamReassembler:
-[]

-Implementation Challenges:
-[]

-Remaining Bugs:
-[]

-- Optional: I had unexpected difficulty with: [describe]

-- Optional: I think you could make this lab better by: [describe]

-- Optional: I was surprised by: [describe]

-- Optional: I'm not sure about: [describe]
+I hate segmentation faults.